HackSouth/hacksouth.github.io/_posts/2021-06-08-African-Digital-Forensics-CTF.md

 - [Week 4 - Android Dump](https://www.logoff.co.za/posts/African-Digital-Forensics-CTF-Week-4/)

-To all the contestants, well done and so happy to have seen so many Cybersecurity Enthusias take on this challenge.
+To all the contestants, well done and so happy to have seen so many Cybersecurity Enthusiasts take on this challenge.

 I want to give shout out to everyone who had a hand in creating this CTF and gave a lot of people in Africa the chance to compete.